buildownai/buildown.ai/content/book/chapter_6/index.md

 ---
 title: OpenAI Compatible API
-description: Learn how to migrate your existing codebase from Ollama's API to an OpenAI-compatible API, making it more flexible and future-proof.
+description: Learn how to migrate your AI application from Ollama's API to an OpenAI-compatible API for better flexibility and future-proofing.
 keywords:
 - OpenAI API
 - Ollama API